vvvv/The-Gray-Book/reference/hde/exporting.md

 # Exporting Applications

 vvvv allows you to export a patch into an executable, standalone program.
+As of 7.x the following exports are supported:
+- Windows: Desktop and Console apps
+- Linux, MacOS: Console apps

 There are two ways to do this:
 - Using the commandline compiler `vvvvc.exe`
 - Using the Application Exporter UI included with vvvv: Open via `Quad > Export...` or shortcut <span class="keyseq"><kbd>F10</kbd></span>.